-Hi.
+Moderator: Hi.
 Good evening, everyone.
 This is Dorwin Dias, your moderator from Chorus Call.
 Welcome to the GlaxoSmithKline Pharmaceuticals Limited Q3 FY2025 Earnings Call.
 From the management at GlaxoSmithKline Pharmaceuticals Limited, we have Mr. Bhushan Akshikar - Managing Director, GlaxoSmithKline Pharmaceuticals Limited; and Mr. Juby Chandy - Chief Financial Officer, GlaxoSmithKline Pharmaceuticals Limited.
 By participating in this event, you consent to the recording, distribution and publication of this event.
 Kindly note that this call is meant for investors and analysts only.
 All participant lines will be in the listen-only mode.
-There will be an opportunity for you to ask questions after the presentation from the management concludes.

-I now hand the conference over to Mr. Bhushan Akshikar.
+There will be an opportunity for you to ask questions after the presentation from the management concludes. l now hand the conference over to Mr. Bhushan Akshikar.
 Thank you, and over to you, Sir.

-Thank you very much, Dorwin.
+Bhushan Akshikar: Thank you very much, Dorwin.
 A very good afternoon and a warm welcome to the Q3 Earnings Call.
 From the last time we met, end of October, we have had some significant milestones in our journey.
+And some of you may have seen in the video that was running in the our journey.
 And some of you may have seen in the video that was running in the background before we started this call.
 We definitely had one of the most significant milestones which was on the 12th of November celebrated aptly at the Bombay Stock Exchange to reaffirm our commitment to all stakeholders, especially the industrial community.
 Apart from many things that we have done throughout the year, this was really symbolic of the long-standing commitment that GSK continues to have as we step now in the second century of our operations.